jspencerhopkins/vaporzone/README.md

 ##### Decisions made along the way
-- Relevant fields to parse/capture: From:, Date:, Subject:, To:, Plain Text Body
+- Relevant fields to parse/capture: From, Date, Subject, To, Plain Text Body
 - Split text up based on relevant parts as opposed to iterate over all lines of the email
 - Split email into two parts: header & body "parts" at 1st boundary break
 - Once header was defined, split the header at the relevant fields